Britain's digital banks: profitable or just popular?

 THE ‘MARKETPLACE’

-The digital-only banks boast slick apps, which can analyse spending in real time, send budgeting nudges and allow users to freeze and unfreeze their card at the click of a button.
+The digital-only banks boast slick apps, which can analyze spending in real time, send budgeting nudges and allow users to freeze and unfreeze their card at the click of a button.

 Aurelie Gonnage, a 25-year-old advertising producer, uses her Monzo account to budget, pay friends easily and spend abroad without large fees.